 - Sherwin Williams Pure White

-- Sherwin Williams Snowbound could be even nicer but isn’t a great WHOLE HOME trim colour as it would limit you in other rooms
+- Sherwin Williams Snowbound could be even nicer but isn’t a great WHOLE HOME trim color as it would limit you in other rooms

-Is Alpaca a good colour for the exterior of my home?
+Is Alpaca a good color for the exterior of my home?

-It would make me nervous, but could greatly depend on the colours in your roof and stone/brick, which might NEED this bit more commitment to purple.
-Colours like this often look a bit warmer on an exterior than an interior, and I might worry about it flashing a bit TOO purple-pink.
+It would make me nervous, but could greatly depend on the colors in your roof and stone/brick, which might NEED this bit more commitment to purple.
+Colors like this often look a bit warmer on an exterior than an interior, and I might worry about it flashing a bit TOO purple-pink.

-What Benjamin Moore paint colours are the same as or similar to Alpaca?
+What Benjamin Moore paint colors are the same as or similar to Alpaca?

-If you’re thinking of colour matching between brands (ie: getting BM to make an SW paint colour), you might want to read THIS first.
+If you’re thinking of color matching between brands (ie: getting BM to make an SW paint color), you might want to read THIS first.

 Why isn’t Alpaca as popular?

 In the greige and taupe world, Alpaca is reasonably popular, but with its increased undertone, many people defer to more neutral warm gray and greige paint colors like Sherwin Williams Repose Gray, Agreeable Gray and Benjamin Moore Collingwood.

 Not sure if Alpaca is right for you?
 Want a bit warmer or cooler?
 I’ve got more!